SUSE/hanadb_exporter/README.md

 zypper in python3-PyHDB
 ```

-## Configuring and running the exporter
+## Configuring the exporter

-1. Create the `config.json` configuration file.
+Create the `config.json` configuration file.
 An example of `config.json` available in [config.json.example](config.json.example).
 Here the most
 important items in the configuration file:
   - `exposition_port`: Port where the prometheus exporter will be exposed (8001 by default).